carmenbianca/report-liferay/report.md

   process) should it run?
 - If problems are detected, is it possible to do automated interaction with the ticket system?
 Would manual interaction be preferable?
-- Depending on how Legal answers: When a REUSE check fails, should the entire test fail?
+- When a REUSE check fails, should the entire test fail?
 - What language or framework ought to be used for a solution?
 - Can a CI step make calls to a third-party internet API?
 Does this violate reproducibility?